oyoYnaY/projectFlights-group8/README.md

 [Project Report](project%20report.md) && [flights_part12.pdf](project_introduction/flights_part12.pdf)

 ## Dataset Overview
+`flights_database.db` is an **SQLite database** containing all flights departing from **New York City (NYC)** in **2023**, along with relevant information.
+The database consists of the following **five tables**:
+* airlines : contains information of the airlines operating from NYC.
+* airports
+* flights : A very large table containing all (425,352) flights departing NYC in 2023 including flight information.
+* planes : Information on the planes used.
+* weather : hour-by-hour information on the weather in 2023.

-**airports.csv** contains **information on all destination airports** for flights departing from **New York City in 2023**.
+`airports.csv` contains **information on all destination airports** for flights departing from **New York City in 2023**.
 Each row represents a **destination airport** where a flight from NYC landed.
 The dataset includes key details such as the airport's **FAA code, name, latitude, longitude, altitude, time zone, and daylight saving time information**.

-**worldcities.csv** contains over 4 million unique cities and towns from every country in the world.
+`worldcities.csv` contains over 4 million unique cities and towns from every country in the world.
 [Source](https://simplemaps.com/data/world-cities)

 ## Project Features